 - The person should possess an IRS Tax Identification number

-An employer who looks to sponsor a momentary worker in an H-1B speciality occupation, then the person is required to set up a valid employer-employee relationship.
+An employer who looks to sponsor a momentary worker in an H-1B specialty occupation, then the person is required to set up a valid employer-employee relationship.
 USCIS has defined such a connection to be a turning point on an employer’s right to control the way and manner in which the work is going to be performed.

 Employer Employee Relationship H1B RFE

 A clearly defined hierarchy between the H1B employer and H1B employee.
-This constitutes daily involvement of tasks, sharing work, tools and resources and many such things from the employer supervisor the employee worker.
+This constitutes daily involvement of tasks, sharing work, tools and resources, and many such things from the employer supervisor the employee worker.
 This link is referred to as a strong employer employee relationship H1B RFE petitions.

 The employer-employee relationship H1B RFE sums up the legal link between Employers and Employee, it is also known as the Employment Relationship.
 It comes into existence when a person performs work or services under specific conditions in return for remuneration.

 This relationship, however, defines, that reciprocal rights and obligations are developed between the employer and the employee.
-It has always been a medium through which employees gain access to the right and benefits related to employment in the areas of labour law and social security.
+It has always been a medium through which employees gain access to the right and benefits related to employment in the areas of labor law and social security.